 Bio

 Elisabeth has always been divided between her two great passions: visual art and music.
-Upon her return to Europe she initially made a living as a free-lance illustrator for book publishers and advertising agencies in the Netherlands, Belgium, and Italy, where she took up residence in 1982.
-In 1992 she made a radical career change by signing a contract with a Dutch booking agent to work as a vocalist at luxury resorts around the world.
-In 2002, after ten years of touring Europe, The Middle East, and Asia, she settled down in Italy and took a sabbatical year to work on her visual art and to compose new music.
-During that year she wrote the songs for her debut album "So Cool" and formed a band to bring her own compositions and jazz standards.
+Upon her return to Europe, she initially made a living as a freelance illustrator for book publishers and advertising agencies in the Netherlands, Belgium, and Italy.
+In 1982, she moved to Italy, and in 1992, she made a radical career change and began performing internationally as a vocalist at luxury resorts.
+In 2002, after ten years of touring Europe and the Middle East, she took a sabbatical year to dedicate herself to visual art and to compose new music.
+During that year, she wrote the songs for her debut album, So Cool, and formed a band to bring her own compositions and jazz standards.

-In 2008 the Vicenza Accademia Musicale proposed a recording, sponsored by the City of Schio, of Elisabeth’s new compositions to be arranged for string orchestra and jazz quartet.
-Renowned pianist/arranger Bruno Cesselli, among others, offered to arrange “The Warmth of Your Smile” and “Come and Carry Me Away,” and Elisabeth herself arranged “A Truly Noble Cause.”
-The album, entitled Preface to a Dream, (read review on All About Jazz) was recorded live at a music hall and released by the Accademia Musicale in 2009.
+In 2008, the Vicenza Accademia Musicale proposed a recording of Elisabeth’s new compositions to be arranged for string orchestra and jazz quartet.
+The City of Schio (Vicenza, Italy) sponsored the project.
+The album Preface to a Dream was recorded live at a music hall and released by the Accademia Musicale in 2009.
 In 2012 it was re-released under the Roman label Terresommerse.

-Her fourth solo album, "A Monument to Madness," was released on December 3rd, 2021.
-Vocals and guitars were recorded at her home studio "Bird in Yard with Eye," and all songs were arranged by Elisabeth.
-Federico Malaman on bass and Fred Hayes on drums.
+Her fourth solo album, A Monument to Madness, was released on December 3rd, 2021.
+Vocals, guitars, and digital instruments were recorded at her home studio, “Bird in Yard with Eye.”
+All songs were arranged by Elisabeth.
+Federico Malaman joined on bass, and Fred Hayes joined on drums.

 Elisabeth Geel plays Alhambra and Roberto Canova guitars.